aws-amplify/amplify-hosting/FAQ.md

 ### How do I override a build timeout?

 The default build timeout is 30 minutes.
 You can override the default build timeout using an environment variable: `_BUILD_TIMEOUT` (App settings > Environment variables).
 The minimum build timeout is 5 minutes.
-The maximum build timeout is 120 minutes.
+The maximum build timeout is 480 minutes i.e, 8 hours.

 ### How do I pull private packages during a build?